morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 Each ability comes with an AP cost.
 Action points are gained by the dweller when they use their normal attack.
 You can upgrade abilities the same way you would upgrade equipment, more about that later.

 ## Yeah!
-Fighting is cool!
-What about some stats?
+Fighting Is Cool!
+What about Some Stats?

 First off, each dweller has a **level** (*you can raise that by forcing* ***food*** *down their throat, remember?*), and with each level up, they gain a stat boost.
 This is determined by their SPECIAL set.